scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-1 title="The three types of SCION links in one ISD.
 Each node in the figure is a SCION AS."}

 Each link connecting SCION routers is bi-directional and is identified by its corresponding egress and ingress Interface IDs.
-An Interface ID is a 16-bit identifier that is unique within each AS and can therefore be chosen without any need for coordination between ASes (see {{I-D.dekater-scion-dataplane}}).
+An Interface ID is a 16-bit identifier as described in {{I-D.dekater-scion-dataplane}} that is unique within each AS and can therefore be chosen without any need for coordination between ASes.

 ## Routing